Ruta 35

-Ruta 35 or Ruta 35, la válvula de escape (English: Route 35, the Escape Route), is a Spanish-language television series produced by Venevisión International Productions and Univision Studios, and distributed by Cisneros Media Distribution.
+Ruta 35 or Ruta 35, la válvula de escape (English: Route 35, the Escape Route) is a Spanish-language television series produced by Venevisión International Productions and Univision Studios, and distributed by Cisneros Media Distribution.
 The series consists of a one season and 65 episodes.

 The series premiered on January 12, 2016 until February 26, 2016 on UniMás with a total of 32 episodes.

 Plot

 The plot revolves around Dylan Wilkins, a federal agent.
 Narrating the story in first person, Wilkins presents a kaleidoscope of men and women who make the crucial decision to collaborate with the law to avoid a legal process or reduce their criminal charges.

-From a 75-year-old grandmother who fell into the trap of transporting drugs for a companion work.
-Until a software engineer whose close ties to a Mexican cartel give unparalleled access.
-Since the informant "professional" carrying many years living a dangerous double life.
-Until the premium of a ruthless kingpin, thirsting for reward offering on his head.
-These "snitches" risk their lives day after day in a dark and difficult, mission driven by diverse personal reasons such as fear, greed, revenge, and even love.
+The informants featured in the series include a 75-year-old grandmother who became involved in transporting drugs for a companion, a software engineer whose ties to a Mexican cartel provide access to its activities, and a professional informant who has spent years living a dangerous double life.
+Another informant is targeted by a ruthless kingpin who has placed a reward on their head.
+These informants risk their lives while working undercover for various personal reasons, including fear, greed, revenge, and love.